harshsinghcs/Plant-and-flower-Hybridization-AI/README.md

 ```
 to access the plant hybridization web app.

 This example uses Flask for the web framework and integrates the plant hybridization code with a basic HTML form.
 When you fill out the form with parent traits and submit it, the hybridization process takes place, and the results are displayed on the same page.
-Remember that this is a simplified example, and in a real-world scenario, you'd want to handle form validation, improve the user interface, and possibly use more sophisticated genetic models for hybridization
+Remember that this is a simplified example, and in a real-world scenario, you'd want to handle form validation, improve the user interface, and possibly use more sophisticated genetic models for hybridization✨